thehonorguard/mkdocs/docs/RoleGuide/rifleman.md

 - **Listen carefully to your Squadleader.**</br>
 To be an effective team, everyone in that team must listen to the directives of the squadleader.
 Be alert when they talk as they might have orders relevant to you.
 This also means that constantly talking will not be appreciated by other members, as it will interfere with their ability to hear the squadleaders directives.

-- **ALWAYS indentify your targets.**</br>
+- **ALWAYS identify your targets.**</br>
 In the heat of battle, it's easy to engage everything that moves.
-Sadly, not everything that moves is hostile to you so make sure that whoever you are enganging is not a friendly or a civilian.
+Sadly, not everything that moves is hostile to you so make sure that whoever you are engaging is not a friendly or a civilian.
 If you are unsure, hold fire, and ask someone else to help you identify the target.

 - **Stick with your buddy teammate(s).**</br>
 This fundamental low-level teamwork is an essential part of the squad, and by association, the squad's effectiveness.
 More information about the buddy system is covered in the basics <a href="/mkdocs/basics/">here</a>.